 Ready, Set, Go! - Fire Preparedness

 May 28, 2020

 The Ready, Set, Go!
 Program provides information for residents and property owners on how they can successfully be prepared in the event of a wildland fire.
 Kevin McCully will discuss our area’s threat for wildland fire and describe more about the wildland urban interface (WUI), an area which is not only limited to forest vegetation.
 Fire season is an increasing threat and a year-round reality.
 As a seasonal resident or property owner, it is important to educate yourself and prepare.
 The Ready, Set, Go!
 Program gives you simple, easy-to-follow tips to increase your safety and that of your family.

 Making Compost - The Traditional Method

-Webinar Overview: A healthy, living soil is essential for sustainable agriculture.
+May 21, 2020 A healthy, living soil is essential for sustainable agriculture.
 Making compost at home is an important step toward that goal.
 The raw materials for compost are locally available, and the finished product is better than chemical fertilizers which contain little or none of the nutrients (beyond nitrogen, phosphorus and potassium) that plants require.
 Composting basics are easily mastered by any backyard gardener.